cwray07/miRNA_analysis/README.md

 ## A quick note...

 To save you from great frustration and time loss, I recommend running the below line of code on every single fasta/fastq file that miRDeep2 will be using - including your un-indexed genomes prior to indexing with bowtie... miRDeep2 HATES white space - even white space that I'm 99% sure doesn't exist... but nevertheless this line of code will find any white-space and replace it with a "\_" and even if there is none it will ensure miRDeep doesn't shout at you a later time - it's important to do this now as if you do it post mapping then you'll have to restart from the beginning (i.e. exactly what happened to me).
-Please ensure you are in an interactive nodle or else you'll piss everyone at kelvin HQ off bigtime - see [training docs](https://gitlab.qub.ac.uk/qub_hpc/kelvin_training) and [FAQs](https://gitlab.qub.ac.uk/qub_hpc/faq/-/tree/master) for details.
-As long as you remember to basically never do anything (for example indexing a genome or running a script) within the log in node you'll be grand.

 ```
 module load bbtools/38.63
 reformat.sh in=<genome.fa> out=<newname_genome.fa> underscore
 ```
-Note, this can be used on any fasta file - For example later on you'll need some miRNA reference files from miRBase - these are rife with both real and imaginary white-space so run this code on them before using to avoid the wratch of miRDeep.
+Note, this can (and should) be used on any fasta file, not just genomes - For example later on you'll need some miRNA reference files from miRBase - these are rife with both real and imaginary white-space so run this code on them before using to avoid the wratch of miRDeep.
 Second Note. **module load** is how you load modules in kelvin (amazing I know). other useful ones are **module avail** which lists all modules you can activate (very useful for ones with weird names that you can't remember) and **module unload** which does what it says on the tin - you'll be using this later also to get around a pesky perl error.

 ## Genome downloads and indexing